-How To Bevel Pipe and Coupon Preparation for a Pipe Welding Certification
+How To Bevel Pipe for a 6G Welding Certification

 Welding Machine Set-Up For Tack Welding Pipe With An E6010

 When setting up the welder for a 1/8 E6010 open root weld I used 90 amps for the tack welds.
 I did this because the pipe and electrode were not pre-heated enough and needed this amperage to penetrate properly.
 On the actual root I used 83 amps to weld it all the way out.
 The lower amperage was no problem because I piggy backed all of my tacks, while the electrode and the pipe had enough time to pre-heat.
 If the amperage was higher the keyhole would be too big.

 When setting a welding machine to do an open root weld you need to find amperage setting that is hot enough to open up a keyhole fast but not too hot that the keyhole gets too big!
 The main thing to look for when setting a welding machine to run an open root weld is for the amperage to be high enough that the electrode does not stick when testing it on a piece of scrap metal.
 The amperage setting should be high enough for it to barely weld without sticking.

 How To Tack Weld A Pipe For An Open Root Weld Joint

 The set-up of the pipe coupons was done on a V Block.
 If that's what the proper name of it is.
 Basically I used an angle iron to lay the pipe coupons on.
 It keeps the pipe coupons inline and makes it easier to tack.
 Then I took a 1/16 cutting wheel to set the root opening.